biodiversitydata-se/SBDI4R/README.md

 sbdi_config(warn_on_empty=TRUE)
 ```

-### see examples on how to use the package in the next [vignette](https://biodiversitydata-se.github.io/SBDI4R/articles/SBDI4R.html)
+### See examples on how to use the package in the next [vignette](https://biodiversitydata-se.github.io/SBDI4R/articles/SBDI4R.html)